History of Uruguay: Military dictatorship, 1973–1985

 Bordaberry was finally removed from his "president charge" in 1976.
 He was first succeeded by Alberto Demicheli.
 Subsequently, a national council chosen by the military government elected Aparicio Méndez.
 In 1980, in order to legitimize their position, the armed forces proposed a change in the constitution, to be subjected to a popular vote by a referendum.
 The "No" votes against the constitutional changes totaled 57.2 percent of the turnout, showing the unpopularity of the de facto government that was later accelerated by an economic crisis.

 In 1981, General Gregorio Álvarez assumed the presidency.
-Massive protests against the dictatorship broke out in 1984.
-After a 24-hour general strike, talks began, and the armed forces announced a plan for return to civilian rule.
-National elections were held later in 1984.
+In 1982 primary elections in the political parties were held and in 1983 there began to be greater dialogue between the military junta and the political authorities.
+In November, after the negotiations were canceled due to lack of agreement, a massive demonstration was held at the Obelisk of the Constituents in Montevideo, to demand a democratic transition.
+From July to August 1984, talks were held that led to the Naval Club Pact, in which the path to the return to civil rule was outlined.

+A general election was held later in 1984.
 Colorado Party leader Julio María Sanguinetti won the presidency and, following the brief interim Presidency of Rafael Addiego Bruno, served from 1985 to 1990.
 The first Sanguinetti administration implemented economic reforms and consolidated democratization following the country's years under military rule.
 Nonetheless, Sanguinetti never supported the human rights violations accusations, and his government did not prosecute the military officials who engaged in repression and torture against either the Tupamaros or the MLN.
 Instead, he opted for signing an amnesty treaty called in Spanish "Ley de Amnistia".